Akash16511/Real-time-Stakeholder---Statistical-analyser-and-visualizer/README.md

 ## Introduction

-1. This project is made forthose who wants to get the data insights and statistics in tabular and visual form from raw excel sheet (such as survey excel from KobotoolBox) , so that user may give more time in analysing the data not in cleaning , sorting , merging and creating visuals.
+1. This project is made for those who wants to get the data insights and statistics in tabular and visual form from raw excel sheet (such as survey excel from KobotoolBox) , so that user may give more time in analysing the data not in cleaning , sorting , merging and creating visuals.
-2. The project supports excel and csv formatted sheet and can deliver outpit with just selecting a choice from menu
+2. The project supports excel and csv formatted sheet and can deliver output with just selecting a choice from menu

 ## Project choice menu